Diversity and Inclusion

 5. Join one of our online communities available to Automatticians

 Collectively, we already make up a very diverse group.
 We come from and are part of different types of families.
 We live all over the place.
 We hold various religious beliefs — or none.
-We come in all ages.
+We are all ages.
 We have good days and bad.
 We speak a ton of languages.
 We encourage visiting our private online spaces that include places:

 - For those who identify as LGBT.